-In Fig.~\ref{fig:Kernel1-Mass_dependence}, we present the quark mass dependence of second-order gradient $\mathcal{R}^{(1)}_{T,2}$ (length integrated) for kernel-1.
-Each sub-figure represents a different momentum fraction, while containing three different quark masses.
+In Fig.~\ref{fig:Kernel1-Mass_dependence}, we present the quark mass dependence of the length-integrated second-order gradient $\mathcal{R}^{(1)}_{T,2}$ for kernel-1.
+Each panel represents a different momentum fraction, while containing three different quark masses.
 In the ${\rm \overline{MS}}$ scheme~\cite{PDG_qmass}, heavy-quark masses are set to: $M=1.27$ GeV (charm-quark) and $M=4.18$ GeV (bottom-quark).
-The results indicate no noticeable differences for the charm quark when compared to light quarks, however, a significant effect can be seen for the bottom quark for $y>0.25$.
+The results indicate no noticeable differences for the charm quark when compared to lighter quarks; however, a significant effect can be seen for the bottom quark for $y>0.25$.
 In Fig.~\ref{fig:Kernel1-Mass_dep_first_order_term}, we present quark masses effects in the length-integrated first-order coefficient $\mathcal{R}^{(1)}_{L,1}$.
 Here as well, we observe a noticeable difference for the bottom quark compared to lighter quark flavors.
 Since the coefficient of longitudinal momentum drag $\left(\mathcal{R}^{(1)}_{L,1}\right)$ is smaller than the coefficient of transverse momentum broadening $\left(\mathcal{R}^{(1)}_{T,2}\right)$, Fig.~\ref{fig:Kernel1-Mass_dependence} shows that bottom quarks encounter smaller transverse momentum broadening compared to lighter flavors.
 For the case of kernel-2, the six possible central-cut diagrams do not contribute to heavy-quark energy loss, as typical temperatures reached in the QGP are insufficient to thermally pair-produce heavy quarks.

-For the case of kernel-2, there are a total of 6 central-cut diagrams, however none of them contribute to the heavy-quark energy loss.
-This is mainly because the jet-energy scale is assumed to be larger than the QGP scale, thus preventing heavy-quarks to be absorbed by the medium after fermion-to-boson conversion.
-Indeed, heavy quarks are solely produced from the primary hard scattering in the forward scattering approximation.
-Therefore, the contribution to heavy-quark energy loss from diagrams in kernel-2 vanishes.

-Figure~\ref{fig:Kernel3and4-Mass_dependence} shows the length-integrated $\mathcal{R}^{(3)HQ}_{T,2}$ for kernel-3.
-Although, there are a total of 8 diagrams in kernel-3, only 2 diagrams contribute to heavy quark energy loss, which are illustrated in the first row of Fig.~\ref{fig:SESS_diagram_virtual_photon_corrections}.
-For the momentum fraction $y=0.25$, Fig.~\ref{fig:Kernel3and4-Mass_dependence} shows no appreciable difference between the heavy-quark masses and light-quark masses.
-However, as momentum fraction increases (i.e. $y=0.5$ and $y=0.75$), mass effects for bottom quarks are significant.
-Since heavy-quark energy loss diagrams are the same in kernel-3 and kernel-4, except the ordering of the two-point fermion-fermion correlator, the second-order gradient term is identical, i.e. $\mathcal{R}^{(3)HQ}_{T,2}=\mathcal{R}^{(4)HQ}_{T,2}$.

 Note that the calculations presented above are based on the collinear expansion approximation.
-However, a realistic numerical calculation of full scattering kernel requires estimates of the non-perturbative correlators and will be carried out in the future.
-Given the medium's contribution to all scattering kernels is encoded in the two-point correlation functions $\hat{\mathcal{A}}$ and $\hat{\mathcal{F}}$, our calculations are equally valid in cold nuclear matter or within hot QGP.
+A realistic numerical calculation of the full scattering kernel requires estimates of the non-perturbative correlators and will be carried out in the future.
+Given that the medium's contribution to all scattering kernels is encoded in the two-point correlation functions $\hat{\mathcal{A}}$ and $\hat{\mathcal{F}}$, our calculations are equally valid in cold nuclear matter or within hot QGP.